Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - Linearization for type K thermocouples according ITS-90 enables measurements at temperatures below -30 °C and above +600 °C

-- Writes data to tab separated value table with
-ISO 8601 formatted date and time.
-This is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

 - Writes data to a tab-separated values table using ISO 8601-formatted dates and times.
 The resulting file is fully compatible with spreadsheet software and Python data libraries, including pandas and plotly.

 - Preferably, the system records a data frame when called by the Linux cron daemon; otherwise, it logs temperature measurements using its own timer.